ciscon/quake-bootable/readme.txt

 - Know how to use a linux terminal (console)
 - Know the most important shortcuts of vim (quit, save and quit, insert...)

-## Available commands in Quake-bootable
+## Available commands in Quake-bootable (printed in terminal on boot)
 $ browser - starts chromium web browser
 $ filebrowser
 $ discord